ahmet-cigil/PowerBI_Projects/README.md

 # PowerBI Projects

-This project is meant to show my skills in Power BI.
+This project is meant to show my skills in Power BI as a result of following the online course [Learning Microsoft Power BI by Packt](https://www.packtpub.com/eu/big-data-and-business-intelligence/learning-microsoft-power-bi-video)

 ## Installation / Software Needed
 Power BI 2.83.*